 A combination of nerves and excitement pulsed throughout Max Goldberg (’27) of the marching band as he entered Metlife Stadium.
 Lights from above flashed into his eyes, and he looked around to see himself fully surrounded by a vivid green field.
 With awe and exhilaration, he took in the surroundings, feeling like a professional.
 As Goldberg riled himself up to intensely compete with other talented schools, he breathed in the cool, fresh air outside.
-He was about to experience one of the biggest moments of his life, one for which he had practiced all year: the marching band states competition.
+He was about to experience one of the biggest moments of his life, one for which he had practiced all year: the marching band Nationals competition.

 Goldberg is a trombone player for the Tenafly marching band.
-Every year, the marching band members perform in the states competition, but this year in particular was different, because the marching band had moved up a division, meaning they would face better competition.
+Every year, the marching band members perform in the Nationals competition, but this year in particular was different, because the marching band had moved up a division, meaning they would face better competition.
 It would be a formidable challenge, and from the morning he woke up for the big day, he had been up and running with the marching band.

 I think we can all agree that having to wake up early on a Saturday is not the greatest of experiences.